BJP appoints Mahendra Bhatt its Uttarakhand unit chief | Politics

 The BJP on Saturday appointed Mahendra Bhatt as the president of its Uttarakhand unit.

-Bhatt, a former MLA of Badrinath in Chamoli district, replaces Haridwar MLA Mahesh Kaushik as the BJP's state unit chief.
-Bhatt lost in the assembly polls held earlier this year.
+Bhatt, a former MLA of Badrinath in Chamoli district, replaces Haridwar MLA Madan Kaushik as the BJP's state unit chief.
+Bhatt had lost the assembly polls held earlier this year.

-With the appointment of Bhatt, a brahmin leader from the Garwhal region, the BJP has tried to strike a balance between caste and region.
-Chief Minster Pushkar Singh Dhami is a Thakur from the Kumaon region.
+With the appointment of Bhatt, a brahmin leader from the Garwhal region, the BJP has tried to strike a balance between caste and region in its leadership ranks.
+Chief Minister Pushkar Singh Dhami is a Thakur from the Kumaon region.

-A senior party leader said Bhatt has risen through the ranks after working in Akhil Bharatiya Vidyarthi Parishad and the BJP's youth wing.
+A senior party leader said Bhatt, 50, has risen through the ranks working in Akhil Bharatiya Vidyarthi Parishad and the BJP's youth wing.
 He is of RSS background.

+His appointment was made by BJP president J P Nadda, a letter signed by BJP national general secretary and in-charge of the party headquarters Arun Singh said.

+Bhatt had lost to Congress’ Rajendra Singh Bhandari from Badrinath in the state assembly polls held in February this year.
+He had won the seat in 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)